 Mid-term NDS targets.
-Related to INFF (Annex 2) Target 7.3.
+Related to INFF (Annex 2) Target 1.8.
 Ubiquitous coverage of preschool education.
-Output 1.1, output 2.2 Target 4.5.
-Reform in the fiscal system.
-Output 1.2 Target 5.6.
-Financial market.
-Output 2.2 Target 5.7.
-Public Finance System: The first area - change in the philosophy and principles of financing for development with a gradual departure from dependence on donor financial resources and the mobilization of internal ones.
-The second area - to make the transition to budgeting, focused on results The whole INFF principle and outputs 2.1 and 2.2 Target 5.7.
-Public Finance System, External debt management: Improving the efficiency of external borrowings; Maintaining the size of public external debt at the level not exceeding 60% of GDP; Debt restructuring and debt write-offs Output 1.2 Target 4.2: Digitalization of management and development of digital infrastructure Output 1.2 Target 10.1. and 10.2.
-Managing the implementation process and Monitoring and evaluation Output 3.1
+Output 1.1, output 2.2 Target 7.3.
+Building a competitive and fair tax system.
+Output 1.2 Target 7.4.
+Development of the capital market and financial institutions.
+Output 2.2 Target 7.6.
+Public Finance Reform: The first area - change in the philosophy and principles of financing for development with a gradual departure from dependence on donor financial resources and the mobilization of internal ones.
+Another area - real transition to programme budgeting and changing the system of budget planning and execution, taking into account the program approach.
+The whole INFF principle and outputs 2.1 and 2.2 Target 7.7.
+External debt management: The long-term debt policy of the state will be aimed at ensuring and maintaining the sustainability of state external debt.
+The role of domestic borrowed instruments as an affordable and reliable source of financing the needs of the budget will increase.
+Output 1.2 Target 15.2: Formation of an Open Digital Society.
+Output 1.2 Target 16.1.
+Partnership with the Civil Sector.
+Output 3.1